REXULTI is a prescription medicine used:

 - Tell your healthcare provider if you become pregnant or think you are pregnant during treatment with REXULTI.

 - There is a pregnancy exposure registry for women who are exposed to REXULTI during pregnancy.
 If you become pregnant during treatment with REXULTI, talk to your healthcare provider about registering with the National Pregnancy Registry for Atypical Antipsychotics.
 You can register by calling 1-866-961-2388 or visit http://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/.

 - are breastfeeding or plan to breastfeed.
 It is not known if REXULTI passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby during treatment with REXULTI.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 REXULTI and other medicines may affect each other causing possible serious side effects.
 REXULTI may affect the way other medicines work, and other medicines may affect how REXULTI works.
 Your healthcare provider can tell you if it is safe to take REXULTI with your other medicines.
 Do not start or stop any medicines during treatment with REXULTI without first talking to your healthcare provider.

-The most common side effects of REXULTI include weight gain and restlessness or feeling like you need to move (akathisia).
+The most common side effects of REXULTI include weight gain, sleepiness, dizziness, common cold symptoms, and restlessness or feeling like you need to move (akathisia).